-- You are allowed to make notes on a separate piece of paper (a Re-Mark Request form provided at the viewing) but only for the purposes of appealing the marking of specific questions and/or requesting to meet with an instructor (if possible).
+- You are allowed to make notes on a separate piece of paper (a Re-Mark Request form provided at the viewing) but only for the purposes of appealing the marking of specific questions.
 For a re-mark request, specific questions and reasoning for the request must be given on the form – stating “I want this question re-marked” is not specific enough.

 - The person supervising the viewing cannot answer course specific questions or questions about the marking of the exam.